dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

       - however, by limiting the informational range of the discussion and the direction or spectral content of arguments,

-- another overwatch point (move to different article) -

-- application of a resources-oriented mindset
+### application of a resources-oriented mindset

-  - (is there an official name for this?)
+  - (is there an official name for the concept of resource-oriented inference of intent, as it applies sociopolitically and militarily)
     - explore Jominian vs. Clauswitzian mindsets with regard to this specifically.
       - in the jominian view, these resources are critical to the